 The market opens at seven, and it’s typically busy all day, but if you get there shortly after the doors open, you’ll beat most of the crowd.
 Take your pick of local fare, including fried dough or fresh fruit.

-It’s one of the largest markets in Europe, covering over 8,000 metres and two floors of a massive enclosed building.
+Mercado Central is one of the largest markets in Europe, covering over 8,000 metres and two floors of a massive enclosed building.

 The exterior of the building combines Art Nouveau and Gothic elements, while the interior simply looks like a massive, open market filled with hundreds of food stalls and vendors.